-By the start of the nineteenth century the binding trade had split into two separate branches, the letterpress binders working on printed books and the “stationers’ binders” or “vellum binders” (1) preparing blankbooks for use as account books or notebooks.
+By the start of the nineteenth century the binding trade had split into two separate branches, the letterpress binders working on printed books and the “stationers’ binders” or “vellum binders” (1) preparing blank books for use as ledgers or notebooks.
 Stationery binding had its own structures, techniques, and materials, and, when unions became legal, its own unions.
-Its products ranged from the cheapest scratchpads through elaborate full-leather account books as important for the 19th century businessman’s accounting practices as mainframe computers would be in the 20th century.
+Its products ranged from the cheapest scratchpads through elaborate full-leather account books as important for the 19th century businessman’s accounting practices as mainframe computers would become in the 20th century.

 Sheets of unfolded paper would be carried one by one through the ruling machine on a cloth blanket, held down by tapes (the arch of the tapes over the mechanism is one of the distinctive visual features of pen-ruling machines), under a series of side-by-side brass or steel pens (3).
 Water-based ink would be fed from reservoirs down to the individual pens along threads of flannel or worsted.
-Every account book would be ruled differently, to suit the kind of accounts it contained and the other needs of the user.
+Every account book could be ruled to suit the user and the kind of accounts it was meant for.
 Rulings included many stop-lines and cross-lines, double as well as single lines, and multiple colors (always blue and red, often green or black).
 A pen-ruling machine had to be highly versatile.
-To produce stop-lines the pens were mounted on shafts equipped with cams to lower and raise them at predetermined points; and the pens had to act independently to some extent, since some lines might stop while others parrallel to them continued.
-The position of the cams and pens had to be easy to change, since each account book meant ruling a batch of a few hundred sheets, but the next account book would probably require a completely different arrangement of lines.
-In the early machines, pages were run through once for each side for the main lines, then again for each side for the cross lines; but as machines got more sophisticated they were enlarged to rule both sides on one pass through the machine, then to do main and cross-ruling on the same pass.
+To produce stop-lines the pens were mounted on shafts equipped with cams to lower and raise them at predetermined points; and the pens had to act independently, since some lines might stop while others continued.
+The position of the cams and pens had to be easy to change: each account book might need ruling a few hundred sheets, but the next account book was likely to need a completely different arrangement of rules.
+In the early machines, pages were run through once for each side for the horizontal lines, then again for each side for the verticals; but as machines got more sophisticated they were enlarged to rule both sides on one pass through the machine, then to do main and cross-ruling on the same pass.
 A fully developed 20th century pen-ruling machine was the size of a house and in operation was a dancing, clattering display of complex synchronized movement.

 The Harcourt Bindery, which donated our pen-ruling machine, was one of the last firms in the country to keep one operational.
-The Harcourt machine, which is much more complicated than the English machine of 1854 in our illustration, is still in storage on the East Coast.
-At present one firm in Iowa, Golden Business Forms (5), continues to serve the withered-away pen-ruling needs of the whole nation.
+This Hickok pen ruler, which is much more complicated than the English machine of 1854 in our illustration, is on display on the ABM exhibit floor.

 Between the lines, 1844-1944; an informal history of the W.O.
 Hickok Manufacturing Company, makers of ruling machines since 1844.
 Harrisburg, Pa.: W.O.
 Hickok, 1944.